edgedb/easy-edgedb/README.md

 The output is `{5100s}`.
 As long as we know the timezone, EdgeDB does the work for us.

-## REQUIRED LINK
+## Required links

 Now we need to make a type for the three female vampires.
 We will call the type `MinorVampire`.
-These have a link to the `Vampire` type, it needs to be `REQUIRED` because they only live while Dracula lives.
+These have a link to the `Vampire` type, it needs to be `required` because they only live while Dracula lives.

 ```
 type MinorVampire extending Person {
-  REQUIRED LINK master -> Vampire;
+  required link master -> Vampire;
 }
 ```